Belgium: holidays, events, national customs

 Old Town of Bruges

 The city of Bruges is located in the province of West Flanders.
 Bruges was granted city rights in 1128 with the right to hold its own market.
 Furthermore, the bishopric of the Catholic Church for the diocese of Bruges was established there.
 The Hanseatic League set up an office in Bruges with a large turnover.
 The most important part of the office - the house of the Easterlings - is partly still there.
 The 80 m high belfry with 366 steps (bell tower), which was built in 1240 and was part of the market halls of that time, stands on the market square of Bruges.
-See AllCityPopulation for a list of largest cities in the country of Belgium.

 Also worth seeing are: